Fortyseven/gm-up-nav/README.md

 Well, I mean, it needed about 5 minutes of tweaking and testing but it got about 75% of the work done.

 # Installation
-Go find a GreaseMonkey extension (or any of the clones) for your browser, and off you go.
+Go find a GreaseMonkey extension (or any of the clones) for your browser, stick this in, and off you go.

 _This has only been tested with Firefox._